Your browser doesn't support JavaScript api – Page 3 – Windows Programming

 The Device Context

-A device context is a Windows data structure containing information about the drawing attributes of an output device.
-When an application needs to send data to a screen or printer it must first obtain a handle to a device context or DC of that device.
+A device context is a Windows data structure that contains information about the drawing attributes of an output device.
+When an application needs to send data to a screen or printer, it must first obtain a handle to the device context (DC) of that device.
 Windows then fills the device context structure with the attribute values of the device being written to.
-The relevant API function can then use the information in the device context to display output as required.
-The process of writing to the screen is known as ‘painting’.
+The relevant API functions can then use the information in the device context to display output as required.
+The process of writing to the screen is known as painting.

-A window might need to be ‘painted’ or ‘repainted’ when the window is first created, when it is uncovered from behind another window, or as the result of some action by the user.
-Usually, an application will only be responsible for painting the client area.
-The client area is the rectangular part of a window inside the window’s border that doesn’t include the window frame, caption, menu, system menu, or scrollbars.
+A window may need to be painted or repainted when it is first created, when it is minimized or maximized, or as the result of some action by the user.
+In older, pre-Vista versions of Windows, the WM_PAINT message could also be triggered when a window that had been partially covered by another window became visible again.
+Usually, an application is only responsible for painting the client area.
+The client area is the rectangular portion of a window inside the border that does not include the window frame, caption, menu, system menu, or scroll bars.
 The operating system automatically paints the surrounding frame, including the title bar.

 System Generated Repaint Requests

-Windows does not keep a record of the application window content.
-If any part of the client area is overwritten, Windows will notify the application by sending a WM_PAINT message to the application window indicating that the client area needs to be ‘repainted’.
-The region of the application client that needs updating is known as an ‘invalid area’.
+Windows does not keep a record of an application window’s contents.
+If any part of the client area is overwritten, Windows notifies the application by sending a WM_PAINT message to the application window, indicating that the client area needs to be repainted.
+The region of the application’s client area that needs updating is known as an invalid area.
 Windows maintains the size and coordinates of this region for each window.

 BeginPaint()

 The WM_PAINT message is used with the BeginPaint() function to obtain a device context.
-It prepares the specified window for painting and fills a PAINTSTRUCT structure with information about the invalidated area which will exclude the area outside the update region.
-The application can then use these values to redraw the window starting with the window’s background which is repainted with the current brush selected in the device context.
+This function prepares the specified window for painting and fills a PAINTSTRUCT structure with information about the invalidated area.
+The invalidated area excludes any part of the window outside the update region.
+The application can then use this information to redraw the window, beginning with the window’s background, which is repainted using the current brush selected in the device context.

 The prototype of the BeginPaint function is as follows-